-In general, the whole banana is a perfectly okay in moderation.
-Honestly, chickens appreciate an overripe banana and would like it more often, if they didn’t contain so much sugar!
+In general, the whole banana is perfectly okay in moderation.
+Honestly, chickens appreciate an overripe banana and would like it more often if they didn’t contain so much sugar!

 Benefits Of Bananas For Your Flock

-Bananas, starting from the peels all the way to the edible part, can be a good treat to give to your birds.
+Bananas, from the peels to the edible part, can be a good treat to give to your birds.
 Although you shouldn’t give them a raw banana peel, they are considered edible once boiled and have some benefits to them as well!

 - The Peel – It’s rich in vitamins such as B6 and B12.
-In addition, this outer part of the banana has plenty of potassium as well as magnesium which are crucial for the growth and development of your birds.
+In addition, this outer part of the banana has plenty of potassium and magnesium, which are crucial for the growth and development of your birds.

-- The Inside – This part has a substantial amount of protein, fiber, polyphenols and carotenoids in bananas, making it a vital source of nutrients for humans and chickens as well.
+- The Inside – This part has a substantial amount of protein, fiber, polyphenols, and carotenoids in bananas, making it a vital source of nutrients for humans and chickens.

 Nutrients of Ripe Bananas for Your Chickens

-Bananas contain several vitamins and minerals that will encourage your chickens to be more productive layers and boost their overall health.
+Bananas contain several vitamins and minerals to encourage your chickens to be more productive and boost their overall health.

-1. Vitamin B6 – This vitamin plays a crucial role by supporting the nervous system health.
+1. Vitamin B6 – This vitamin is crucial in supporting the nervous system’s health.

-2. Vitamin B12 –These are known to boost your chickens’ health in a number of ways.
+2. Vitamin B12 –These boost your chickens’ health in several ways.
 The ability to support nerve function, liver and skin health, metabolism, boost energy levels, and support eye health.

-3. Potassium –bananas are rich in potassium which can help reduce stress, increase muscle strength, improve metabolism and enhance electrolytic functions of your chickens.
+3. Potassium –bananas are rich in potassium which can help reduce stress, increase muscle strength, improve metabolism, and enhance the electrolytic functions of your chickens.

-4. Magnesium –This is an important element, especially to your chickens.
-Magnesium will help increase energy, promote a healthy heart and provide other benefits such as calming effects and improved sleep in your chickens.
+4. Magnesium is an important element, especially for your chickens.
+Magnesium will help increase energy, promote a healthy heart, and provide other benefits such as calming effects and improved sleep in your chickens.

-In addition, bananas have 89 calories, 0.3 grams of fat like the monounsaturated, saturated, omega-3 as well as omega-6 fatty acids, 1.1 grams of protein, 75 percent water and 22.8 grams of carbs including fiber and sugar.
+In addition, bananas have 89 calories, 0.3 grams of fat like monounsaturated, saturated, omega-3, and omega-6 fatty acids, 1.1 grams of protein, 75 percent water, and 22.8 grams of carbs, including fiber and sugar.

 Why Should You Give Bananas To Your Chickens?

-Bananas have several different nutritional benefits and are an easy treat to give your flock.
-They aren’t bad for your hens, but should be given in moderation.
+Bananas have several nutritional benefits and are an easy treat for your flock.
+They aren’t bad for your hens but should be given in moderation.

 Can You Give Baby Chicks Bananas?